SpikeInterface/spikeinterface/doc/modules/qualitymetrics/isi_violations.rst

 Calculation from the [Llobet]_ paper
 ------------------------------------

+In this method the number spikes which violate other spikes' refractory periods, denoted :math:`\tilde{n}_v`, is used.

 The estimated contamination :math:`C` is calculated in 2 extreme scenarios.
 In the first, the contaminant spikes are completely random (or come from an infinite number of other neurons).
 In the second, the contaminant spikes come from a single other neuron.
 In these scenarios, the contamination rate is